 Christ is most glorified in you when you are most satisfied in him, which leaves us now with this controversial conclusion.
 At least, a lot of people I talk to find this very controversial to say, “Therefore,” all right.
 I got these two big conclusions.
 God created the world to be glorified in.
 We glorify him best when we’re most satisfied by him; therefore, go for it.
 Maximum satisfaction, 24/7 in Jesus.

 When I say maximum, I mean maximum.
 I’m talking about satisfaction of the fullest and the longest kind, lest anybody mistake.
-If you offer me satisfaction that’s 98% full and lasts 800 years, I would say, “No, thank you.”
+If you offer me satisfaction that’s ninety-eight percent full and lasts 800 years, I would say, “No, thank you.”
 Why would I want that?
-Ninety-eight precent satisfaction, lasts for 800 years.
+Ninety-eight percent satisfaction that lasts for 800 years?
 Why would I want that?
-Psalm 16:11 has a better deal.
-“You show me the path of life.
+Psalm 16:11 has a better deal: “You show me the path of life.
 In your presence is fullness of joy.”
 How full is that?
 What percent?
 One hundred.

 You can’t conceive a fuller than full and you can’t conceive of longer than forever.
 It’s not even conceivable, let alone offerable.
 So, I’m not worried that any of you got a deal in your pocket that’s going to make me non-Christian.
 I have arrived.
 I’m home.
 I’m home.
 I know where I’m going.
 You can’t improve on what I’ve been offered in Jesus.